Recommended Books (In Alphabetical Order)

 By Don Hennessy.
 This book uncovers the layers of covert tactics which men employ to establish and maintain control over their intimate partner.
 By deepening our understanding of what is truly going on the author suggests that we can develop a more efficient and consistent response to the issue.

 By Don Hennessy.
 In this easy-to-read guide, best-selling author Don Hennessy offers advice to all those dealing with violent or controlling behavior in their own lives, based on his experience of dealing with hundreds of such people in a therapeutic setting.
 Most important, he explains to the reader how they can throw off the shackles and live lives free from fear and intimidation.
-(If I could recommend only one book to victims to help in their recovery it would be this one. twbtc)

 By Martha Stout.
 Conscienceless people are far more numerous than we realize and Stout helps us learn to recognize their mentality and tactics and how we must deal with them.